jronallo/iiif-workshop/workshop/image/parameters.md

 ## Parameters Template

+The URI for a IIIF image is made of defined parts to allow for human readability as well as machine processability.

 <div class="alert">{scheme}://{server}{/prefix}/{identifier}/{region}/{size}/{rotation}/{quality}.{format}</div>

 Let's construct our first IIIF URI together.
 We'll break it down into the base URI and then the parameters that can manipulate the image.